3db/3db/docs_src/usage/customizing.rst

-Extending 3DB
+Customizing 3DB
 =============

-We will now outline the different ways in which 3DB can be modified and extended to capture a large set of use cases.
+We will now outline the different ways in which 3DB can be modified and customized to capture a large set of use cases.